Could the latest Ukraine talks actually end the war? Here’s what to know

 The Trump administration is pushing hard to get a landmark agreement, but Russian President Vladimir Putin and his delegates have not given any indication that they want the years-long conflict to end in compromise.

-Now, a US official has briefed reporters in a closed group that Ukraine agreed to a peace proposal – which may or may not be attractive to Russia – even as Ukrainian President Volodymyr Zelensky said “much work still lies ahead.”
+Now, US President Donald Trump has directed his special envoy to meet with Russian President Vladimir Putin in Moscow to discuss his “fine-tuned” peace plan – which may or may not be attractive to Russia – even as Ukrainian President Volodymyr Zelensky said “much work still lies ahead.”

 It comes after Ukrainian and European officials strongly opposed and then revised the 28-point peace plan they were blindsided with last week, which was drafted by the US with apparent strong input from Russia.